AndypSheridan/sta-final/README.md

     * [**Media**](#media)
     * [**Honorable mentions**](#honorable-mentions)
 ​
-## **Planning stage**
+## **Planning Stage**
 ### **Target Audiences:**

-* People who are interested in tennis​
+* People who are interested in tennis​.
-* Parents looking for somewhere safe and professional their children can train
+* Parents looking for somewhere safe and professional their children can train.
-* Adults who wish to develop their tennis or compete at a new, exciting facility
+* Adults who wish to develop their tennis or compete at a new, exciting facility.
-* Beginners who are looking for a friendly environment in which to learn the game
+* Beginners who are looking for a friendly environment in which to learn the game.
-* High level players looking for a training base between tournaments
+* High level players looking for a training base between tournaments.

 ​
 ### **User Stories:**
 ​​
-* As a user, I want to see what facilities the academy boasts
+* As a user, I want to see what facilities the academy boasts.
-* As a user, I want to learn about the philosophy of the academy
+* As a user, I want to learn about the philosophy of the academy.
 * As a user, I want to navigate the page to find what I require quickly and easily.
-* As a user, I want to learn more about the coaches and what they offer
+* As a user, I want to learn more about the coaches and what they offer.
-* As a user, I want to reach out and contact the academy
+* As a user, I want to reach out and contact the academy.
-* As a user, I want to know how to find the academy
+* As a user, I want to know how to find the academy.
+* As a user, I want to find and follow the academy on social media.

 ​
 ### **Site Aims:**
 ​​
-* To raise awareness of the new centre and its philosophy
+* To raise awareness of the new centre and its philosophy.
-* To provide an opportunity for the user to see profiles of the coaching team
+* To provide an opportunity for the user to see profiles of the coaching team.
-* To offer the user an oppertunity to get in contact
+* To offer the user an oppertunity to get in contact.
-* To provide a contact form the user can complete if they would rather not email or contact via social media
+* To provide a contact form the user can complete if they would rather not email or contact via social media.
-* To show the location of the centre via a map and address
+* To show the location of the centre via a map and address.

 ​​
 ### **Wireframes:**